 However, this recipe does use a simple syrup you can easily make yourself in seconds.
 That’s right.
 You can make the simple syrup in less than one minute on your stove top to add just the right amount of sweetness.

 If you are looking to save calories, don’t make the simple syrup but, I do think it adds the right amount of sweetness.
-But, I understand when you want to have a drink without extra calories.
-You are only saving about 35 calories per serving by omitting the simple syrup though.

 By the way, did you know there are many varieties of mint?
 I used spearmint leaves for this recipe but, there are “Mojito”, “Grapefruit”, “Chocolate” and many other varieties of mint leaves.
 I had no idea until I visited an Exotic plants warehouse one day.